PeakIndicators/Getting-Started-On-Azure-ML/Documents/Create-Compute-Instance.md

 ![](../Images/NewCompute4.PNG)

+**Note:** Creating a Compute Cluster or an Inference Cluster is a very similar process, therefore there isn't the need to specify those in this tutorial.
+The concepts are similar to the Compute Instance shown above.

 ## Stop Compute Instance

 **When you are done with using your compute instance for now shut down your compute instance to avoid incurring unnecessary charges in your Azure subscription.**